-Finding multiple hobbies you love is one of the great secrets to having a happy retirement.
-Your hobbies can help you stay physically active, keep your mind sharp and connect you to new friends.
+Are you looking forward to retirement, but wondering what in the world you’re going to do with all that free time?
+Finding a hobby you love is one way to feel fulfilled after your working years.
+Hobbies can help you stay physically active, keep your mind sharp and connect you to new friends.

-Fitness or sports
+Fitness or Sports

 It’s never too late to learn a new instrument, and studies have found the process can improve your memory, boost concentration and reduce stress.

-Through taking photos, you can explore your city, engage with nature, document your travels, and capture moments with your family.
+Through taking photos, you can explore your city, engage with nature, document your travels and capture moments with your family.
 You’ll gain technical skills, develop your artistic side and create something special to share with others.

 When you make a purchase through a third-party link, AAA Northeast could receive revenue.
 As an Amazon Associate, we earn from qualifying purchases.